top of page

 EDUCATE

 Provide clear, accessible information upfront to help users understand the process before taking action.
-This included restructuring content and introducing a dedicated, supportive webpage.

 2